nidhinmk/AzureAI/README.md

    [Question Answering](/QuestionAnswer.md) - Users ask questions using natural language, and receive appropriate answers.

+   [Conversational Language Model](/ConversationalLM) - Trains a model that apps can use to extract meaning from natural language.

 ## Computer Vision

    Computer Vision is a branch of Artificial Intelligence (AI) focused on enabling machines to interpret and understand visual information from the world around them.
 Azure AI offers a suite of     powerful services that support a wide range of computer vision scenarios — from image analysis to text extraction.